pad39academy/evolve-act-sports-management/replit.md

 ## Overview

+**BACKUP VERSION - COMPLETE AUTHENTICATION SYSTEM** *Date: July 12, 2025*

 Evolve Act is a comprehensive sports event management platform built as a full-stack web application.
+This version contains a **fully functional authentication system** with the following working features:

+✓ **Create New User** - Complete registration with form validation ✓ **Sign In** - User login with role-based access
+✓ **Forgot Password** - Password reset via email or mobile ✓ **OTP Verification** - Email and SMS verification system

-The system provides user authentication, role-based access control, and a dashboard for managing sports events.
+The system provides complete user authentication, role-based access control, and a dashboard for managing sports events.
 The application follows a monorepo structure with separate client and server directories, utilizing modern web technologies for both frontend and backend development.

 ## User Preferences